By: Katlyn McCarthy

 Weiner, Jonah.
 “How Wes Anderson mishandles race.”
 Slate Magazine, 27 Sept.
 2007, www.slate.com/articles/arts/culturebox/2007/09/unbearable_whiteness.html.

 This article is all about the different characters roles that Wes Anderson has used in his films that can be portrayed as racist.
-This is a direct relation to the white washing of Anderson's new film that i discuss in my podcast and i want to bring it into my argument and compare these characters to the use of white actors in the place of culturally accurate actors.
+This is a direct relation to the white washing of Anderson's new film that I discuss in my podcast and I want to bring it into my argument and compare these characters to the use of white actors in the place of culturally accurate actors.
+I intend to use this source as my main argument in my favourite vignette where I analyse Anderson's use of non-white actors in his other movie and how this compares to his new movie Isle of Dogs.

 France, Lisa Respers. “#ExpressiveAsians hashtag used to fire back at Hollywood whitewashing.”
 CNN, Cable News Network, 11 Sept.
 2017, www.cnn.com/2017/09/11/entertainment/expressive-asians-whitewashing/index.html.